scott6455/assignments/3.3-clock/README.md

     * `console.log` the percentage of a minute that the current seconds represents (e.g., if 30 seconds have elapsed, `console.log` 0.5)
     * Using the percent above, dynamically modify the length of the timer bar.
     * `console.log` a hexidecimal color that is based on the current second every second.
-    * Dynamically update the background color of the page using the color.
+    * Dynamically update the background color of the page using javascript.
-    * Display the generated color's hex value on hover.
+      * This can be just a toggle for now

 * Hard Mode
     * Show the percentage of a second under the current time